anduril/lattice-sdk-go/README.md

 For support with this library please reach out to your Anduril representative.

-## Reference

-A full reference for this library is available [here](https://github.com/anduril/lattice-sdk-go/blob/HEAD/./reference.md).

 ## Usage

 Instantiate and use the client with the following: